antonfrancois/Demeter_metamorphosis/README.md

 compare our implementation of LDDMM and Metamorphosis.
 - **toyExample_weightedMetamorphosis.ipynb** : Examples and results of Weighted Metamorphosis method on a synthetic toy example image.
 - **brain_weightedMetamorphosis.ipynb** : Examples and results of Weighted Metamorphosis method on real data.

+__Note__ : vedo visualisation currently does not work in anaconda environment such as jupyter or ipython.
+If you want to display a vedo visualisation that we implemented, run them in a python terminal.
+See :
+- examples/metamorphosis_3D.py
+- examples/visualizeMetamorphosis_3D.py

 ## Files